iota-pi/flock/README.md

 We **strongly** recommend using a password manager to create and record a strong password and your account ID.

-Similarly, leaving your laptop unattended and unlocked while logged in to Flock would be unwise.
+Similarly, leaving your device unattended and unlocked while logged in to Flock would be unwise.

 ## Disclaimer